salindersidhu/CIUI/README.md

 make
 ```

-To remove the addon simply delete the CIUI folder in your World of Warcraft's Addon folder.
+To remove the addon, simply delete the CIUI folder in your World of Warcraft's Addon folder.

 Alternatively, you can remove the addon using the provided makefile with the command:
 ```bash